jkeast/ResourceRefocus/README.md

 library(ResourceRefocus)
 ```

-To ensure the fonts are consitant with the Resource Refocus style guide,
+To ensure the fonts are consistent with the Resource Refocus style
-make sure the “Muli” and “Roboto” fonts are installed to your computer
+guide, make sure the “Muli” and “Roboto” fonts are installed to your
-and install and library the `extrafont` package.
-Then, for each font
+computer and install and library the `extrafont` package.
+Then, for each
-family run `ttf_import("[Path to font]")` and finally
+font family run `ttf_import("[Path to font]")` and finally

 ``` r
 extrafont::loadfonts(device = "win")